deeppavlov/DeepPavlov/docs/features/models/re.rst

 DeepPavlov provides the document-level relation extraction meaning that the relation can be detected between the entities that are not in one sentence.
 Currently, RE is available for English and Russian languages.

 - RE model for English language trained on `DocRED <https://www.aclweb.org/anthology/|P19-1074/>`__ corpus based on Wikipedia.
-For more details pelase refer to the *DocRED corpus* section.
-- RE model for Russian language trained on `RuRed <http://www.dialog-21.ru/media/5093/gordeevdiplusetal-031.pdf>`__ corpus based on the Lenta.ru news corpus.
-For more details pelase refer to the *RuRED corpus* section.
+- RE model for Russian language trained on `RuRED <http://www.dialog-21.ru/media/5093/gordeevdiplusetal-031.pdf>`__ corpus based on the Lenta.ru news corpus.

 English RE model
 ----------------------------